Am I Too Old to Learn to Code?

 Yet others want to build upon their existing technical skills or learn how to better work with software engineers.
 People in this last group include project managers and managers who are new to leading a team of developers.

-Regardless of your reasoning, we’re here to help you master these in-demand skills and provide support each step of the way.
+Regardless of your reasoning, we’re here to help you explore these in-demand skills and provide support each step of the way.
 In fact, one of our instructors made a video to address the misconception that there is an age limit on learning to code.

 Ask yourself these questions and then use the answers in your cover letter and interviews during your job search.